madeleinevarda/CoreTech_analysis/README.md

 Body Text

 ## Loyalty Program
 Total revenue and AOV are the most important metrics to show here.
-In an aggregate of the past 4 years, the loyalty program has done better than the non-loyalty program.
-But, when we look underneath the trends we are seeing that they switched somewhere in the **last year or two? **
+In an aggregate of the past 4 years, the non-loyalty program generally outperformed the loyalty program.
+However, a closer look at the trends reveals that the loyalty program surpassed the non-loyalty program in total sales in 2021 and in Average Order Value (AOV) in 2022.

 ## Refund Rates
 Body Text